Skip to main content

 IIF files can also contain non-transaction data like chart of accounts (!ACCNT), customer lists (!CUST), vendor lists (!VEND), and item lists (!INVITEM).
 When converting to Wave, the tool focuses exclusively on the TRNS transaction data, which is the only data type Wave can import via CSV.

-QuickBooks Desktop vs Wave: Cost Comparison
+QuickBooks Desktop vs Wave: Compare Current Plans

 What Transfers from IIF to Wave